ssp21/ssp21-spec/ssp21.md

     * The initiator initializes the *pending session* with the session keys, requested algorithms, and session start time.

-6. The initiator uses the *pending session* to transmit a *Session Data* message with nonce equal to zero.
+6. The initiator uses the *pending session* to transmit a *Session Auth Request* message.
 The initiator may optionally transfer user data in this message.
 If no user data is available, then the user data shall be empty.
 All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

-7. The initiator starts a *response timer* that will be used to terminate the handshake if a *Session Data* message (with n == 0) is not received before the timeout occurs.
+7. The initiator starts a *response timer* that will be used to terminate the handshake if a *Session Auth Reply* message is not received before the timeout occurs.

-8. Upon receiving the expected *Session Data* reply message (with n == 0):
+8. Upon receiving the expected *Session Auth Reply* reply message:

    * The initiator uses the *pending session* to validate the message.
 The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.